 Learn How to Grill Filet Mignon to perfection in about 10 minutes.
 With these simple step-by-step photo instructions, you can easily cook the best grilled filet mignon.

-Grilled filet mignon is a very special meal for any special occasion or as an everyday surprise.
-An extraordinary cut of beef that is naturally tender and flavorful.
+Grilled filet mignon is an exceptional meal for any special occasion or as an everyday surprise.
+It is an extraordinary cut of beef that is naturally tender and flavorful.

 Grilling filets is simple with these easy step-by-step photo instructions.
 But you can get equally excellent results inside with a brief pan sear and finishing in the oven.

-- Grill over direct heat, flipping every 4-5 minutes until you reach your desired temperature.
+4. Grill with a closed lid, flipping every 5 minutes to reach your desired internal temperature.

 ⏰How long to grill filet mignon

-Approximate times are given for planning only and will vary by thickness, grill temp, and rest time.
+Approximate times are given for planning only and vary by thickness, grill temp, and rest time.

 - Rare—cold red center(120°-125°) about 6-8 minutes total grill time.
 Please see the caution below.